 That depends on your definition of "free."
 Plenty of credit card issuers have bundled comprehensive travel insurance benefits into their accounts.
 However, the scope of benefits usually grows with the size of your annual fee.

-Let's compare credit cards with strong travel insurance benefits at a variety of tiers:Economy Class: Citi Hilton HHonors Visa Signature Card
+Let's compare credit cards with strong travel insurance benefits at a couple of tiers:Economy Class: Citi Hilton HHonors Visa Signature Card

-At no annual fee, this Citi travel rewards card offers comprehensive travel insurance benefits that rival accounts with significantly higher service charges.
-This card's auto rental insurance lets you confidently decline your agency's collision, loss, and damage waiver.
-Visa Signature's concierge team can help you rebook missed flights or refer you to emergency doctors and lawyers while you're on the road.
+At no annual fee, this Citi travel rewards card offers travel assistance and insurance benefits that rival accounts with significantly higher service charges.
+This card's auto rental insurance, if you decline your rental agency's collision, loss, and damage waiver, may cover physical damage and theft when you use your Citi card to initiate and pay for the entire rental transaction.
+Visa Signature's concierge team can help you rebook missed flights or find fine wine and food events and more.
 Purchasing airline, train, or cruise tickets with this card earns you Hilton HHonors points, while automatically enrolling you in basic travel accident insurance.Business Class: Chase Sapphire Preferred

 Of course, the best kind of insurance is the kind you'll never have to use.
 Nobody wishes for an accident or a travel delay, but the right travel credit card can give you the peace of mind to enjoy your next trip.

 - I’m tired of dealing with poor customer service!
 Which credit card company is the best for customer service?

 - I have a credit score between 660 and 720.
 How can I compare credit cards I qualify for?

 - What are our best options for credit?
 Husband, who already has a current card, applying for another?
 Wife without a card applying for one?
 Or a joint card?